Installing the Open Data Cube

 datacube-core is an open source Python library, released under the Apache 2.0 license.

 These installation instructions build a Data Cube environment that can be used to ingest data (with config files from github) and run analytics processes.
-The full Open Data Cube installation documentation can be found on here.
+The full Open Data Cube installation documentation can be found here.

 The Data Cube is a set of python code with dependencies including: